 Where the lapse was serious, basic checks not undertaken and later dishonesty, yes.

 Doctor A was a Forensic Medical Examiner and was called by the police to assess a patient who was being detained under the Mental Health Act.
-The patient had been arrested on suspicion of possession a controlled substance.
+The patient had been arrested on suspicion of possession of a controlled substance.
 Dr A believed the patient to be displaying symptoms of an overdose and noted a cut to his foot, he advised the police the patient should be taken to hospital.
 A couple of hours later the patient was reported to have breathing difficulties and Excited Delirium was mentioned by an officer.
 The patient collapsed while in an ambulance, Dr A was not in attendance and the patient died the following evening.
-The IPCC investigated and referred Dr A to the CPS for a decision on whether to charge for gross negligence manslaughter, the CPS decided there was insufficient evidence for the charge.
+The IPCC investigated referred Dr A to the CPS for a decision on whether to charge for gross negligence manslaughter, the CPS decided there was insufficient evidence for the charge.
 There was a Coroner’s Inquest and the conclusions included a finding there had been a failure to recognise the signs of Excited Delirium as an emergency and a failure to carry out an adequate assessment.
 The excessive and prolonged restraint of the patient sped up the effects of Excited Delirium.

 The doctor admitted that that he had not; assessed capacity, introduced himself as a doctor, obtained medical history, ascertained what drugs were thought to have been taken, spoken to the patient at all, checked his pupils or temperature or breathing or face which was covered by a spit mask and failed to implement an adequate treatment plan by failing to make it clear it was an emergency.
 The Tribunal further found that Dr A had made representations that were dishonest, these related to assertions he had made regarding whether he had seen the patient’s face or not.